deep110/aoc-solutions/README.md

 # aoc-solutions
 Solutions in python for online contest [Advent of Code](https://adventofcode.com/)

-Challenge for myself is to get to a solution < 1s without parallel processing.
+Challenge for myself is to get to a solution < 1s without parallel processing or any external library such as numpy.

 ## Setup